To assist the Service in the implementation of the Our People Matter strategy, a Workplace Champions Program has been established.

 - Actively manage the Workplace Champion network within their area.

-A Workplace Champion is the advocate for the strategy, promoting and co-ordinating activities at a local level, with assistance and support from both their PWC and Safety & Wellbeing.
+A Workplace Champion is the advocate for the strategy, promoting and co-ordinating activities at a local level, with assistance and support from their PWC, Communications, Culture and Engagement and Safety & Wellbeing.

 The Workplace Champion will be the point of contact and voice for their area of responsibility.
 The Workplace Champion will seek out programs, initiatives and activities to implement, dependant on the needs of the workgroup.